xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 `x86_64` ([unless you use QEMU](../tips-and-tricks.md#qemu), but that method cannot be used everywhere).

-Sometimes the build system tries to run what it compiles.
+Sometimes the package's build system tries to run what it compiles.
 Software using such build systems is not cross-compilation friendly.
 Such build systems have to be patched to allow cross-compilation.
 This requires knowledge of the package's build system and a basic understanding of the program's structure.
 This isn't trivial to solve, it depends on the size of the program and the complexity of its build system, but it's doable.

 ### How does cross-compilation work?
 _This describes the cross-compilation of C/C++ code.
 Other programming languages